Generalised arbitrage-free SVI volatility surfaces: Elimination of butterfly arbitrage

 \subsection{Non-smooth implied volatilities}

 The formulation of arbitrage freeness in~\cite[Theorem 2.1]{roper} is minimal in the sense that the regularity conditions on the Call option prices are necessary and sufficient: to be convex in the strike direction and non-decreasing in the maturity direction.
-The implied volatility formulation~\cite[Theorem 2.9, condition IV.1]{roper} however, assumes that the total variance is twice differentiable in the strike direction.
-This regularity is certainly not required; in fact, the author~\cite[Theorem 2.9]{roper} proves the latter by checking the necessary assumptions of Theorem 2.1 on the properties of the Call option prices defined by the formula
+The implied volatility formulation (\cite[Theorem 2.9, condition IV.1]{roper} and Theorem~\ref{thm:RoperNoArb}(i) above) however, assumes that the total variance is twice differentiable in the strike direction.
+This regularity is certainly not required; in fact, the author~\cite[Theorem 2.9]{roper} proves the latter by checking the necessary assumptions on the behaviour of the Call price (\cite[Theorem 2.1]{roper}) defined by $\BS(\E^k, w(k,t))$, with $\BS$ defined in~\eqref{eq:BlackScholes}.
+More precisely, Roper uses the regularity assumption in~$k$ of~$w$ in order to define pointwise the second derivative of this Call price function with respect to the strike.
+He then proves that the latter is positive, henceforth obtaining the convexity of the price with respect to the strike~\cite[Theorem 2.1, Assumption A.1]{roper}.
+It turns out that the same result can be obtained without this regularity assumption.
+Let $\widetilde{L}^\infty_{+}(\RR\to\RR_+^*)$ denote the space of strictly positive, continuous, functions on the real line, differentiable except possibly at finitely many points, and with derivatives in~$L^\infty_{\loc}(\RR\to\RR)$, the space of locally essentially bounded measurable functions.
+Introduce then the functional~$\Mm$ on~$\widetilde{L}^\infty_{+}(\RR\to\RR_+^*)$ by